awsdocs/amazon-cloudfront-developer-guide/doc_source/Introduction.md

 1. You upload your files to your origin servers\.
 Your files, also known as *objects*, typically include web pages, images, and media files, but can be anything that can be served over HTTP or a supported version of Adobe RTMP, the protocol used by Adobe Flash Media Server\.

    If you're using an Amazon S3 bucket as an origin server, you can make the objects in your bucket publicly readable, so that anyone who knows the CloudFront URLs for your objects can access them\.
 You also have the option of keeping objects private and controlling who accesses them\.
-See [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.
+See [Serving private content with signed URLs and signed cookies](PrivateContent.md)\.

 1. You create a CloudFront *distribution*, which tells CloudFront which origin servers to get your files from when users request the files through your web site or application\.
 At the same time, you specify details such as whether you want CloudFront to log all requests and whether you want the distribution to be enabled as soon as it's created\.